 The fabric is solid but stretchy and they are high enough so they tuck in your tummy.

-Another favorite amongst my readers are the Zelia Live in Leggings.
+Another favorite amongst my readers are the Zella Live in Leggings.

 For a very affordable option that has 1000s of good reviews on Amazon, you can’t beat the Satina high waisted leggings.

-Choose the right tunics that make you look good in your leggings!
+Choose the right tunics that make you look good in your leggings or jeans!

 Look out for asymmetrical tops and sweaters.

-Wearing leggings underneath can let your hero pieces, like this longer asymmetrical top (below) stand out.
+Wearing leggings underneath can let your hero pieces, like this printed tunic top (below) stand out.

-This piece can easily be layered with a longer cardigan or shorter jacket and is the perfect canvas for a statement necklace (which further distracts from your belly.
+This piece can easily be layered with a longer cardigan or shorter jacket and the pattern distracts the attention from your belly.

 Also, check out these recommendations for the best shops for women with the apple body shape.